The Amazing Transparent Man: Production and release

 The film was produced by Miller-Consolidated Pictures, which provided it a brief release in 1960.
 After the bankruptcy of Miller-Consolidated, The Amazing Transparent Man and Beyond the Time Barrier were picked up by American International Pictures for the lab costs and released again later in the year as a double feature.

+Reception

+The Monthly Film Bulletin wrote: "Gimcrack SF-cum-crime melodrama, lacking in personality and invention.
+The film resembles nothing so much as those tatty little mad-scientist thrillers Bela Lugosi was making at Pathé-Monogram twenty years ago, with the exception that their saving grace of unconscious humour is here totally absent.
+Acting, staging and script are all consistently abysmal."

 Mystery Science Theater 3000

 The Amazing Transparent Man was featured in episode #623 of Mystery Science Theater 3000 along with The Days of Our Years, a workplace safety short film.
 The episode debuted March 18, 1995 on Comedy Central.
 The episode did not make the Top 100 list of episodes as voted upon by MST3K Season 11 Kickstarter backers.
 Writer Jim Vorel concurred with the fans' opinion, ranking the episode #140 (out of 191 total MST3K episodes).
 Vorel calls The Amazing Transparent Man "instantly forgettable" and claims that the short "completely steals the show".

 The MST3K version of The Amazing Transparent Man was included as part of the Mystery Science Theater 3000, Volume XXXIX DVD collection released by Shout!
 Factory on November 21, 2017.
 The other episodes in the four-disc set include Girls Town (episode #601) and Diabolik (episode #1013).
 The fourth disc, titled "Satellite Dishes," collects non-movie segments from MST3K episodes that are unlikely to be collected on DVD.